Overseas visitors who need healthcare while in the United Kingdom may not be entitled to free healthcare from the National Health Service.

 Frequently Asked Questions (FAQ)

-You will not be charged for treatment you receive in A&E. However, if you are admitted or transferred to another ward, you may have to pay.
+You will not be charged for treatment you receive in A&E. However, if you are transferred to ambulatory care, another hospital location, admitted to the hospital as an inpatient, or follow up on any outpatient setting charges will apply.

 - If you are visiting the UK and you normally live in a country that has a bilateral healthcare agreement with the UK, you might be entitled to free healthcare if you become unwell during your visit to the UK.

-- If you are visiting the UK and you normally live in a country that is a member of the European Economic Area healthcare arrangement, you will be entitled to free healthcare, provided that you have a valid European Health Insurance Card (EHIC).
-This card does not entitle you to pre-planned treatment – only emergency treatment.
+- If you are visiting the UK and you normally live in a country that is a member of the EU or an EFTA country, you will be entitled to free healthcare, provided that you have a valid European Health Insurance Card (EHIC) or Provisional Replacement Certificate (PRC).
+This card / certificate does not entitle you to pre-planned treatment – only emergency treatment.

 - If you are a refugee or an asylum seeker whose formal application to the UK Border Agency is still being considered, you will not have to pay hospital charges.
 A refugee is someone who has been granted asylum in this country.
 If you are a refugee or an asylum seeker you will still have to pay for all prescribed medications.